 Influenza is an acute respiratory disease caused by RNA viruses from the Orthomyxoviridae family.
 Humans are the primary reservoir for human influenza, but many influenza species can also infect birds and mammals.
 Influenza is transmitted via droplets and direct contact.

-During the 2005-2006, influenza season, there were 52 cases of hospitalized influenza reported in Davis County.
-There were no influenza-associated pediatric deaths reported.
+During the 2007-2008 influenza season, there were 62 cases of hospitalized influenza reported in Davis County.
+There was one influenza-associated pediatric death reported in 2008.